We do our bit

 We act with due care

 Given the impact tax can have on our business and stakeholders, we’ll be diligent in how we manage all our tax-related processes by reviewing everything through clear reporting lines, and making any changes we need to via these structures.
-The Atom Board receives monthly updates as to our compliance with tax laws and regulations, so oversight over our tax strategy goes all the way to the top.
+The Atom Board oversees compliance with laws and regulations and approves the tax strategy.
+Board Risk Committee monitors compliance with tax legislation and Atom’s tax strategy.

 We manage our risks